Skip to main content

 danger

-Deleting a relation type removes the corresponding relations from the inventory.
+Deleting a relationship type removes the corresponding relationships from the inventory.

 Example